Get Good Legal Counsel When Arrested For Drunk Driving

 The tests.
 Did you perform field sobriety tests?
 Physical sobriety tests are difficult even when sober.
 Were you given a breath test?
 Were you fully informed about these tests and were they carried out correctly?
 You cannot know whether your rights were violated during these tests if you do not speak with experienced legal counsel.

 If you are arrested for DUI, it may not be an open and shut case.
-Never agree to plead guilty or no contest to any criminal charge without talking to a seasoned criminal defense lawyer about your options.
+Never agree to plead guilty or no contest to any criminal charge without talking to a seasoned dui defense lawyer about your options.
 Contact our firm if you have questions.